 What are my options if FMI is out of network or if I don't have insurance?

 Adult patients who are in-network are able to select Functional Medicine of Idaho as their primary care provider after they establish themselves as a patient at our clinic.
 After their initial functional consult, they can then be seen for annual wellness exams and acute visits.

 What is your cancellation policy?

-To avoid our no-show fees, please cancel an appointment at least 48 hours in advance.
-The no-show fees for cancelling less than 48 hours before or not showing up for an appointment are: $100 for physicals and new patient appointments and $50 for follow ups and nutrition appointments.
+To avoid our no-show fees, please cancel an appointment at least 48 business hours (ex. prior to 10am on Thursday to cancel an appointment scheduled for 10am on Monday).
+The no-show fees for cancelling less than 48 business hours before or not showing up for an appointment are: $100 for physicals and new patient appointments and $50 for follow ups and nutrition appointments.

 Can I see FMI just for Nutrition?

 Yes, you can see an FMI nutritionist without first being seen by a provider, but you will be considered cash pay for the visit.

 Is FMI accepting new patients?

 Yes, we are accepting new adult and pediatric patients.
 To become a new patient with Functional Medicine of Idaho, follow this link.

 What is involved in the FMI intake process?